Gow Forestry

 Why is the mulch layer beneficial for forest health?+

-The mulch layer moderates soil temperature, retains moisture, suppresses erosion, slows undesirable regrowth, and gradually adds organic matter to support microbial activity—unlike bare soil exposure from aggressive scraping.
+The mulch layer holds moisture, moderates soil temperature, and reduces erosion.
+It also slows unwanted regrowth and adds organic matter that supports healthy microbial activity — unlike bare soil left by aggressive scraping.

 Will I still need large equipment after you mulch?+

-Usually no. Once heavy overgrowth is reduced, most ongoing maintenance can be handled with homeowner tools like a mower, string trimmer, light brush cutter or small chainsaw for selective touch-ups.
+Usually no. Once heavy overgrowth is reduced, most upkeep can be done with a mower, string trimmer, light brush cutter, or small chainsaw.

 What is defensible space?+